 - Your strategy is agile: Your talent development strategy should adjust to the current business landscape, the labor market, and your current and future business priorities.

-- It is skills and competency-based: Your talent development strategy should focus on the skills your employees possess and the skills your company needs instead of the jobs they have.
+- It is skills- and competency-based: Your talent development strategy should focus on the skills your employees possess and the skills your company needs, rather than on the jobs they have.

-- Your strategy is performance-based: Your strategy should analyze individual and team performance to identify gaps in, or barriers to achieving goals.
-Once these success barriers are identified, you can offer the development of the necessary skills to overcome them.
+- Your strategy is performance-based: it should analyze individual and team performance to identify gaps or barriers to achieving goals.
+Once these success barriers are identified, you can offer training to develop the necessary skills to overcome them.

-- Talent development trajectories are individualized: Your strategy understands every employee is unique with different needs, strengths, weaknesses, and future goals.
-For instance, how you interact with and develop workers in the IT department will be different from the sales team.
+- Talent development trajectories are individualized: Your strategy recognizes that every employee is unique, with different needs, strengths, weaknesses, and future goals.
+For instance, how you interact with and develop workers in the IT department will differ from how you do with the sales team.

 - Your implementations and success are evidence-based: Your strategy should include industry best practices and benchmarking metrics wherever possible.